 For a US resume that gets interviews:

-- Pick the right skills.
+- Pick the right skills for the US resume.
 Look through the job description of interest and check wheat the employer needs.

 - Write a cover letter.
 Make it stand out by showing your passion and how you’ll really help the store.

-Did we answer all your questions on the American resume format?
+Did we answer all your questions on the US resume format?
 Was our US resume template helpful?
 Leave a comment.
 We’ll be happy to reply.